benchristelcom/benchristelcom.github.io/src/posts/escape-plan/index.md

 - Habit.
 Once we are used to doing something, we're likely to continue doing it without really thinking about it.
 - Our mistaken belief in a persistent self, and the illusion that this self is fully in control of our minds and behaviors.
-Our egositical desire to preserve this illusion leads to our *intentionally* pursuing wrongheaded desires.
+Our egotistical desire to preserve this illusion leads to our *intentionally* pursuing wrongheaded desires.
 The train of thought is basically "I chose to do this last time, so I must be the kind of person who does this, therefore I'll do it again."